larryhastings/starvote/README.md

 STAR Voting is a single-winner method, so this should be `1` when using STAR Voting; for the other methods, `seats` must be greater than or equal to `2`.

+`tiebreaker` specifies how to break ties.
+It should be either a tiebreaker function, a tiebreaker class, or an instance of a tiebreaker class.
+See the [Ties](#ties) section for a list of predefined tiebreakers.

 `verbosity` specifies how much output you want.
 The current supported values are `0` (no output)